quakerdocs/quakerdocs/README.md

-# Interactive Static Documentation GeneratorPSE
+# PSE - Interactive Static Documentation Generator

 The Git repository for the Project Software Engineering 20-21